This post may contain affiliate links. Please read our disclosure policy.

 Egg Replacement

 Because chia seeds swell and coagulate, they can be used as a binding agent in baking.
-The traditional binding agent in cakes and cookies is usually eggs and so chia seeds offer a great solution for vegan-friendly baking.
+The traditional binding agent in cakes and cookies is usually eggs so chia seeds offer a great solution for vegan-friendly baking.
 To make a "chia egg", mix together 1 tablespoon of chia seeds with 2½ tablespoons of water and let it sit for 5 minutes to thicken.
 This quantity is a direct substitute for one egg and can be used as a replacement in most cake, cookie, or pancake recipes.
 The only main noticeable difference is that your baked goods will have speckles of chia seeds throughout.
 If you want, you can blend your chia egg to break up the seeds before adding it to your batter.

 Garnish or Topping

 Similar to other seeds such as sunflower, pumpkin, or sesame, chia seeds can be sprinkled over pretty much anything you like.
-You can sprinkle them over yogurt, porridge, soups, desserts or bake them into crackers and breads.
+You can sprinkle them over yogurt, porridge, soups, and desserts or bake them into crackers and breads.
 Once you start buying and keeping chia seeds handy in your kitchen cupboard, you may be surprised at how easy it is to add them to your daily diet in many different ways.

 THE BEST CHIA SEEDS TO BUY